-Surfactant Platform (OP02xx)
+Surfactant Platform

-The first product in the surfactant platform program, OP0201, is being developed as a potential first-in-class treatment option for OM.
+The first product candidate in the surfactant platform program, OP0201, is being developed as a potential first-in-class treatment option for OM.
 OM is often caused by Eustachian tube dysfunction ("ETD").
-OP0201 is a nasal aerosol, drug-device combination product comprised of a novel formulation of a surfactant (dipalmitoylphosphatidylcholine ["DPPC"]) and a spreading agent (cholesteryl palmitate ["CP"]) suspended in propellant.
+OP0201 is a nasal aerosol, drugdevice combination product comprised of a novel formulation of a surfactant (dipalmitoylphosphatidylcholine ("DPPC")) and a spreading agent (cholesteryl palmitate ("CP")) suspended in propellant.
 The product is administered intranasally via a pressurized metered-dose inhaler ("pMDI").
 OP0201 is intended to be used to restore the normal physiologic activity of the Eustachian tube ("ET"), which is a small tube that connects from the chamber of the middle ear to the back of the nasopharynx.
 Together, the active ingredients in OP0201 effectively absorb to the air-liquid interface of the mucosa and reduce the interfacial surface tension of the ET, which reduces passive pressure required for the ET to open.
 In other words, OP0201 promotes 'de-sticking' of the ET so that ventilation of the middle ear is restored.
+Novus is also exploring the use of a dry-powder unit dose device as an alternative option for intranasal administration of DPPC and CP.

 Novus has completed three phase 1 placebo-controlled clinical trials in adults that were designed to evaluate safety and tolerability of single and repeated intranasal doses of OP0201.
 Results of a single-dose phase 1 trial in healthy adults (study C-001), a single-dose phase 1 trial in adults with acute otitis media (study C-004), and a 14-day phase 1 trial in healthy adults (study C-002) demonstrated the safety and tolerability of OP0201 nasal aerosol.

-Novus is currently conducting an exploratory phase 2a clinical trial of OP0201 nasal aerosol in infants and children with acute otitis media (study C-006).
-Upon completion of the phase 2a study, Novus intends to initiate phase 2 and phase 3 studies with an initial focus on a development program that, if successful, will lead to registration of OP0201 nasal aerosol in North America and key European markets as a product to treat OM and prevent OM in infants and children.
-Additional development activities to support registration of OP0201 nasal aerosol in other countries, or for other indications, or other patient populations, may occur in the future.
+In June 2020, Novus announced the topline results from its phase 2a clinical trial of OP0201 nasal aerosol in infants and children with acute otitis media (study C-006).
+OP0201 did not achieve statistical significance for the primary efficacy endpoints in the trial, but showed positive trends with regard to resolution of middle ear effusion (56% of OP0201 patients vs. 38% of placebo patients; p=0.07).

-Foam Platform (OP01xx)
+Foam Platform

-OP0101 and OP0102 are foam-based products intended to be used as a delivery vehicle for drugs to be administered into the ear canals, as well as the nasal and sinus cavities.
-OP0101 was the initial product utilizing the foam platform.
+Novus has two product candidates developed, OP0101 and OP0102, which are foam-based product candidates intended to be used as a delivery vehicle for drugs to be administered into the ear canals, as well as the nasal and sinus cavities.
+OP0101 foam otic was the initial product candidate utilizing the foam platform.
 It was developed as an improved treatment option for acute otitis externa ("AOE"), a common infectious medical condition of the outer ear canal that affects tens of millions of adults and children each year (frequently called "swimmer's ear").
-Novus completed four clinical trials of OP0101 in 353 adult and pediatric subjects, including a successful phase 2b study with a steroid-free, antibiotic-only formulation of OP0101 that was non-inferior to standard of care, but with a more favorable dosing regimen (one dose daily instead of two doses daily for seven days).
+Novus completed four clinical trials of OP0101 foam otic in 353 adult and pediatric subjects, including a successful phase 2b study with a steroid-free, antibiotic-only formulation of OP0101 foam otic that was non-inferior to standard of care, but with a more favorable dosing regimen (once a day dosing instead of twice a day).

-In 2016, Novus began development of OP0102, a second-generation formulation designed to rapidly relieve ear pain (an unmet need in AOE) and eradicate infection with less than seven days of treatment.
-Novus subsequently suspended the OP0102 development program to focus resources on the surfactant program.
+OP0102 foam otic is a second-generation formulation designed to rapidly relieve ear pain (an unmet need in AOE) and eradicate infection with less than seven days of treatment.
+In May 2017, Novus suspended the foam otic platform development program to focus resources on the surfactant program.